-When you are ready to use your cemetery lot – whether you want to conduct a burial or place a monument – please contact the cemetery association or ask your funeral director to do so.
-This allows us to coordinate with you and/or your funeral home and make sure everything goes smoothly.
+When you are ready to use your cemetery lot – whether you want to conduct a burial or place a monument – please contact the cemetery association to make the arrangements necessary to complete your burial.
+This allows us to coordinate with you and/or your funeral home, collect necessary interment fees, and make sure everything goes smoothly.

 NATURAL BURIAL OPTIONS

 The Mulkey Cemetery offers environmentally-sensitive options for interment.
 We are happy to work with individuals and families to develop burial plans which incorporate their priorities and values.